Last updated on April 16th, 2023 at 10:16 am

-Ready in roughly 35-minutes, this chili sin carne is simple to make, packed with warm smoky flavours and loaded with protein.
-If you are looking for a healthy, nourishing and delicious vegan chili, this is it.
+Ready in roughly 35-minutes, this chilli sin carne with mushrooms is simple to make, packed with warm smoky flavours and loaded with protein.
+If you are looking for a healthy, nourishing and delicious vegan chilli, this is it.

-If you love one pot meals like my vegan chickpea curry, my vegan red lentil curry or my one-pot mushroom pasta, I think you are going to love this vegan chili.
+If you love one pot meals like my chickpea and spinach curry, butter bean soup or my one-pot mushroom pasta, I think you are going to love this vegan chilli.
 It's simple, fuss-free and just-smack-your lips delicious.

-You've probably heard of chili con carne, chili with meat, right?
-It's a spicy stew made with peppers or chili powder, meat (usually beef), tomatoes, kidney beans, aromatics like garlic and spices.
+You've heard of chilli con carne, chilli with meat, right?
+It's a spicy stew made with peppers or chili powder, meat (usually beef), tomatoes, kidney beans, aromatics such as garlic, and spices.

 Chili sin carne is simply chili without meat.
-In Spanish "Sin" means "without" while "con" means "with".
+In Spanish "sin" means "without" while "con" means "with".
+Simples.

 Source: What's Cooking in America?

-This vegan chili is a staple in our house - it's so good!
-In creating this recipe I wanted to cook up a chili that was simple, nourishing and as flavoursome as traditional chili.
+This vegan chilli is a staple in our house - it's packed full of flavour and protein.
+In creating this recipe I wanted to cook up a chilli that was simple, nourishing and as flavoursome as traditional chilli.
 And it is!
-This chili sin carne is:
+This vegan chilli is:

 Ingredients & Substitutions

-Whether you call it chili sin carne or vegan chili con carne, this bowl is super easy to make with minimal fuss.
+Whether you call it chilli sin carne, vegan chilli con carne or just mushroom chilli, this bowl is super easy to make with minimal fuss.

-Time Saving Hack: I use a processor to mince my mushrooms but you can do it by hand.
+Time Saving Hack.
+I use a processor to mince my mushrooms but you can do it by hand.
 Having said that, mincing by hand is time consuming as heck.
 In a pinch, you can simply slice the mushrooms thinly.
-They'll cook down but your chili will be a chunkier texture.
+They'll cook down but your chilli will be a chunkier texture

-Tomatoes: I have used both fresh and canned chopped or crushed tomatoes for this chili sin carne.
+Tomatoes.
+I have used both fresh and canned chopped or crushed tomatoes for this chilli sin carne.
 You will get a different texture depending on which type you use.
 Using fresh tomatoes will give you a chunkier chili, while crushed canned tomatoes will create a smoother, more soupy chili.

 OK, let's haul it in to the kitchen and make some chili.